microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-03.md

 The signature field appears to only work by drawing a region and then selecting a field.

 Checkboxes sometimes can be finicky about how they are clicked and then assigned to a field.
-If you get an error, make sure you click the checkbox itself and not the checkmark/X within the checkbox.
+If you get an error, make sure you click the checkbox itself and not the check mark/X within the checkbox.

 If the model training fails, the student should retry the model training.
 Sometimes the Document Intelligence service might be under load and the training may just fail.